 To be eligible for a Commonwealth Distance Learning Scholarship, candidates should:

 - Be a citizen of or be granted refugee status from an eligible Commonwealth country, or be a British Protected Person

 - Be permanently and continually resident in an eligible Commonwealth country

 - Hold a first degree of at least upper second-class (2:1) standard.
 A lower qualification and sufficient relevant experience may be considered in certain cases.

-- be unable to afford to study the course without this scholarship
+- Be unable to afford to study the programme without this scholarship.